Rahu in the 10th House

 Larisa Nazarova.
 Karmic Astrology

-Denis Kutalev.
+Denis Kutalov.
 Encyclopedia of Nodes in Houses